kahnvex/slugnet/docs/_sources/layers.rst.txt

-If you have slugnet installed locally, this script can be run running the following command.
+If you have slugnet installed locally, this script can be run by executing the following command.
 It will output training and validation statistics to :code:`stdout` as the model is trained.
 Note that this model is slower to train than the model without dropout.
 This is widely noted in the